skeeto/w64devkit/README.md

 ## Usage

 The final .zip file contains tools in a typical unix-like configuration.
 Unzip the contents anywhere.
-Inside is an `activate.bat` that launches a console window with the environment configured and ready to go.
+Inside is `w64devkit.exe` (or `activate.bat`) that launches a console window with the environment configured and ready to go.
 It is the easiest way to enter the development environment, and requires no system changes.

 Alternatively, add the `bin/` directory to your path.
 For example, while inside a console or batch script: